 - Claw Hammer: I’ve already discussed the shape of this type of hammer.
 These are the most common ones.
-It’s called claw hammer since the one end of the head is like a claw.
-We use this hammer for various purposes including knocking the nails in with the flat surface and also to take it off using the claw end of that hammer if they are not required.
+It’s called a claw hammer since the one end of the head is like a claw.
+We use this hammer for various purposes including knocking the nails in with the flat surface and also taking it off using the claw end of that hammer if they are not required.

 - Break Hammer: This type of hammer is to break the brick mostly.

 - Ball Peen Hammer: Here you will see a flat surface at one end and the ball along the other end.
 This type of hammer is used for hammering and shaping soft metals.

 - Warrington hammer/panel pin hammer: This one is used for hammering real small and thin pin-like nails.

 - Dead blow hammer: This one doesn’t bounce back after hitting.
 Used for almost the same purposes as the mallets but here you will be able to hit with greater force than you do with a mallet.

 Recommended Best Hammers on Amazon: